tatsath/tatsath/README.md

 ### Hi there 👋
-My book [Machine Learning and Data Science Blueprints for Finance][1] is a great introduction to the use of Machine Learning and Data science across different areas in Finance.
+My book [Machine Learning and Data Science Blueprints for Finance][1] is a great introduction to the use of Machine Learning and Data science for different applications in Finance.

 <img src="https://images-na.ssl-images-amazon.com/images/I/51EhsIZvh7L._SX379_BO1,204,203,200_.jpg" title="book" width="150" />